duckduckgo/duckduckhack-docs/duckduckhack/frontend-reference/template-groups.md

 Using this template group requires a *large amount of work* up front, and *difficult maintenance* over time.
 As a result, **this template should be a last resort.**

-If you feel that other template groups do not meet your needs, please **contact us at [open@duckduckgo.com](mailto:open@duckduckgo.com) *before* using the Base Template Group**.
-We'll work with you to find the best way to express your idea and avoid ongoing, manual maintenance for your Instant Answer.
+*It's important to note that the community cannot accept submissions using the Base template unless they've received prior permission (by discussing with community leaders or staff on [Slack](mailto:QuackSlack@duckduckgo.com?subject=AddMe) or [email](mailto:open@duckduckgo.com)).
+If you feel that other template groups do not meet your needs, definitely talk to us.
+We'll work with you to find the best way to express your idea and avoid ongoing, manual maintenance for your Instant Answer.*

 ### Usage